-From DSW Registry
+From FAIR Wizard Registry

-If the FAIR Wizard instance is connected to the DSW Registry, it is possible to import document templates from it by entering the document template ID of desired template (e.g. dsw:questionnaire-report:2.7.1) and pressing the Import button.
+The FAIR Wizard is connected to the FAIR Wizard Registry.
+That allows us to import document templates from it by entering the document template ID of desired template (e.g. dsw:questionnaire-report:2.11.0) and pressing the Import button.

-Note: In case of document templates present in the DSW Registry, we will be notified about the available upgrades.
+Note: In case of document templates present in the FAIR Wizard Registry, we will be notified about the available upgrades.